Thursday, May 21, 2026

 I'm glad I haven't missed these - unlike the gooseberry flowers in our garden.
 Last year, the small bush we inherited got lost in a tangle of buddleia and other stuff; after we'd cleared this away a few weeks ago the bush looked dead.
 A bit later I noticed leaves unfurling; and inspecting it today, I realised it has flowered unnoticed and that tiny gooseberries are already forming.

 Five days ago we decided on our first pelagic (Greger was more for it than I was, strange to relate) but it wasn't a great success.
 To begin with, very dense fog in Stornoway prevented the ferry from leaving on time and it arrived in Ullapool one hour and forty minutes late!
-Vehicle loading at the moment is also a bit more complex, as some vehicles have to be reversed on - although they have got round this by restricting numbers of vehicles so that some can turn around on the boat.
+Vehicle loading at the moment is also a bit more complex; owing to a problem with the bow ramp, fewer vehicles are being carried so that they can turn round on the boat.
+We watched a couple of large trucks being reversed on last - this meant they could just drive off first at the other end, making room for others to manoeuvre.
+They seem to have worked it all out quite well, but it's yet another headache for poor beleaguered CalMac.
+I still prefer the full name - Caledonian MacBrayne.
+It has a ring to it.
+Several ferries are being repaired or away for refit; and we were surprised, when in Aberdeen, to see the Isle of Lewis in their harbour.
+It seemed strange to see the red funnels of CalMac on the east coast.

 We saw our first puffins and Greger spotted the only Manx shearwater of the trip.
-As we made our way across the Minch, the fog still lay along the horizon - a thick dark band - and a remnant trailed above the beach called The Braighe.
+As we made our way across the Minch, the fog still lay along the horizon - a thick dark band - and a remnant trailed behind the beach known as The Braighe.

 As we sailed back home, the haar crept across the water until it enveloped the ferry; the fog horn was sounded quite a few times.
 We came out of it quite suddenly among the Summer Isles, so the last part of the trip was great for those wanting to take photos of the landscape - while I spotted a white-tailed eagle on one of the island summits.
 Things'll have to buck up a bit if we're going to equal our sighting of the very co-operative pomarine skua last year; but let's face it, that will be a hard act to follow.